 NTTAC offers an array of learning events at no cost to participants, including mental health professionals, primary care providers, peers, educators, systems leaders, and other youth-serving professionals.

-“Consult a Clinician” is an open forum for asking the mental health clinicians on the NTTAC Clinical Practice Transformation Team questions about topics related to children’s, youth, and family mental health.
-Intended for family members; educators; clinicians; youth; leaders, administrators, and professionals in the system of care.
+“Consult the Clinician Team” is an open forum for asking the mental health clinicians on the NTTAC Clinical Practice Transformation Team questions about topics related to children’s, youth, and family mental health.
+The discussion will center on understanding how a clinician’s role in a system of care can be better utilized.
+The forum is appropriate for questions about returning to school, barriers to care, clinician interests in mental health topics and system of care, etc.

 Family Exchange: Peer Networking for Family Leaders who Foster and Support Family Engagement